Enumeration of Hybrid Domino-Lozenge Tilings III: Centrally Symmetric Tilings: Symmetric tilings of Douglas regions

 which implies (\ref{T3a}).

-Next, we show the proof of (\ref{T3b}) for odd $m$, the case of even $m$ follows from the odd case by removing southeast-to-northwest forced edges on the top of ${}_|AR^{e}_{m-1/2,n-1}$ and $AR^{e}_{m,n-1/2}$.
+Next, we show the proof of (\ref{T3b}) for odd $m$, the case of even $m$ follows from the odd case by removing southeast-to-northwest forced edges on the top of ${}_|AR^{e}_{m-\frac12,n-1}$ and $AR^{e}_{m,n-\frac12}$.
 Our proof is shown in Figure \ref{proofT3b}, for $m=5$ and $n=4$.
-We apply Vertex-splitting Lemma \ref{VS} to the vertices in ${}_|AR^{e}_{m-1/2,n}\#G$ incident to a shaded diamond or partial diamond as in Figures \ref{proofT3b}(a) and (b).
-Then apply Spider Lemma \ref{spider} to $m(n+1)-1$ shaded diamonds and partial diamonds.
-Next, we apply Lemma \ref{4cycle} to remove $\frac{m-1}{2}$ subgraphs consisting of two shaded 4-cycles (see Figure \ref{proofT3b}(c); the dotted edges have weight $1/2$), and apply Vertex-splitting Lemma \ref{VS} (in reverse) to eliminate the two solid edges in the resulting graph.
-Finally, apply Star Lemma \ref{star} (for the factor $t=2$) to all $m(n+1)$ shaded vertices.
-This way, we obtain the graph $AR^{e}_{m,n-1/2}\#G$ on the right-hand side of (\ref{T3b}).
-By Lemmas \ref{VS}, \ref{star}, \ref{spider}, and \ref{4cycle}, we get
+We apply the Vertex-splitting Lemma to the vertices in ${}_|AR^{e}_{m-\frac12,n}\#G$ incident to a shaded diamond or partial diamond as in Figures \ref{proofT3b}(a) and (b).
+Then apply the Spider Lemma to $m(n+1)-1$ shaded diamonds and partial diamonds.
+Next, we apply Lemma \ref{4cycle} to remove $\frac{m-1}{2}$ subgraphs consisting of two shaded 4-cycles (see Figure \ref{proofT3b}(c); the dotted edges have weight $\frac12$), and apply the Vertex-splitting Lemma (in reverse) to eliminate the two solid edges in the resulting graph.
+Finally, apply the Star Lemma (for the factor $t=2$) to all $m(n+1)$ shaded vertices.
+This way, we obtain the graph $AR^{e}_{m,n-\frac12}\#G$ on the right-hand side of (\ref{T3b}).
+In summary, we get the following equality:

 which yields (\ref{T3b}). \end{proof}

 Similar to Lemma \ref{newT3}, we have the following lemma.
 The proof of the next lemma is essentially the same as that of Lemma \ref{newT3}, and will be omitted.

 \begin{lem} and